WICG/webpackage/README.md

 [draft-yasskin-wpack-use-cases](https://wicg.github.io/webpackage/draft-yasskin-wpack-use-cases.html)
 ([IETF
 draft](https://tools.ietf.org/html/draft-yasskin-wpack-use-cases)).
-The [explainer](explainer.md) walks through how to use these specs to achieve the use cases.
+The [explainers](explainers/) walk through how to use these specs to achieve the use cases.

 The specifications come in several layers: